lynns/experiment/README.md

   * The name of a group or a percentage of users
   * An array of group name(s) and/or a percentage of users
+  * A boolean indicating if the experiment is on or off for all users
   * An object containing the names of variants

 If an experiment is configured with an object with several variants (the last